Electronic evidence: United Nations

 Late in 2019 Russia and China initiated a move to consider drafting a global cybercrime convention.
 Western democracies are conspicuously absent from the sponsoring parties.
 Many non-governmental organizations (NGOs) have issued a protest letter claiming the Russian initiative would potentially infringe upon human rights.
+The General Assembly, to the surprise of many observers, approved both the proposals of the United States and Russia.

 Council of Europe

-The Convention on Cybercrime (“Budapest Convention”) is "the first international treaty on crimes committed via the Internet".
+The Budapest Convention on Cybercrime (“Budapest Convention”) is "the first international treaty on crimes committed via the Internet".

 The CoE is currently drafting an update in the form of a second additional protocol to the Convention.

 An international group of national data protection authorities with a secretariat in Germany called the International Working Group on Data Protection in Telecommunications is monitoring the Council of Europe Cybercrime Convention holding 60-some meetings on the access problem, most recently to address events in Brazil, Belgium and China in addition to the Microsoft Ireland case.

 The draft protocol has proven quite controversial.
 Two joint civil society statements have been submitted.

 "The Cybercrime Convention Committee had extended the negotiations of the protocol to December 2020."

 Meanwhile there are the guidelines from 2019.